Kittekat14/angular-university-courses-catalog/README.md

     npm run server

 This is a small Node REST API server.
+For example, you can find all courses in JSON format at http://localhost:9000/api/courses.
+All lessons are under the endpoint /api/lessons.

 ## To run the Development UI Server